techmilldenton/intro-to-webdev/_homework/command-line.md

 4. Let's remove the `test` directory.
 Run `$ rm test`.

-5. You should get the error `rm: test:  <span class="kwd">is a directory`.
+5. You should get the error `rm: test:  is a directory`.
 This means that because there are files in the directory, you can't just delete it without deleting all of the files first.
 To do that, run the command `$ rm -r test`.
 This will use the **recursive** option to instruct the computer to delete everything in the `test` folder, including the folder itself.

-6. Now let's exit the terminal by typing `$ <span class="kwd">exit`.
+6. Now let's exit the terminal by typing `$ exit`.

 **More command line (terminal) practice on your own:** Make a folder on your desktop that contains 3 subfolders and in each of those subfolders add in 3 individual files.
 Get comfortable doing this step by step, but then try to do it in as few commands as possible.
 Then go through and practice deleting files and folders.
 Make sure you're comfortable navigating around and creating and deleting both files and directories before moving on.